 Before roasting, we always sear the pork on all sides first.
 After seasoning, throw it into a hot pan — we love our cast iron skillet for this.
 Sear all sides until they are golden brown.
 It’s okay if the pork is still raw in the middle.
 When the pork is browned on all sides, it’s ready to slide into the oven.
 We use this same method when making pork chops!

 If you’re using any herbs or seasonings, now is the time to add them

 To finish cooking the pork, we slide it into a hot oven.
 We keep the oven temperature high and roast the pork for 15 to 20 minutes.

-That’s really all you need.
-We cook our pork until an internal thermometer inserted into the thickest part registers between 145 and 150 degrees F (63 and 65 degrees C).
-That will mean that the pork will be juicy and slightly pink in the middle.
+Cook pork until an internal thermometer inserted into the thickest part registers between 145 and 150 degrees F. That will mean that the pork will be juicy and slightly pink in the middle.
 If you’re not a fan of the pink, cook a little longer, but be careful not to overdo it.

+For the juiciest pork tenderloin, make a quick pan sauce.
 To do this, using the same skillet you cooked the pork in, add about 3/4 cup of liquid.
 You could use apple cider (that is what we did), wine, chicken stock, vegetable stock or even beef broth.
-Cook that liquid until reduced by half then add a tablespoon of butter.
+Cook that liquid until reduced by half then swirl in a tablespoon of butter.

-Now, we realize you may already have a bunch of half-used spice rubs in your pantry, here are a few suggestions for how to use them in this recipe.
-Basically, this recipe calls for 3 things: pork, spice rub, and a deglazing liquid for making the pan sauce.
+You may already have a bunch of half-used spice rubs in your pantry, here are a few suggestions for how to use them in this recipe.
+Our recipe calls for three things: pork, spice rub, and a deglazing liquid for making the pan sauce.